af83/fnf-detect/README.md

 - The other is based on a SURF-Cascade Detection from [ccv](http://libccv.org/).

-The ccv version detects more faces, but the OpenCV version is faster Choose the version that fits you best!
+The ccv version detects more faces, but the OpenCV version is about 3 times faster.
+Choose the version that fits you best!

 Install